TabbycatDebate/tabbycat/docs/features/draw-generation.rst

 Teams may be chosen as those who have been pulled up the fewest times in rounds preceding the current round.
 Most of the time, this is equivalent to saying that a team cannot be pulled up more than once.
 The difference is that if *all* teams in a bracket have been pulled up at least once, it then chooses from among teams who have been pulled up *only* once (if any), and so on.

 Another available criterion is to pull up teams that have had the easiest matchups in previous rounds, and thus their opponents would have lower scores (as speaker points) than in more balanced matchups.
+This rule would likely only match one team in each bracket where teams are to be pulled from.

 Pullup restrictions only apply when the :ref:`odd bracket resolution method <draw-odd-bracket>` is a pullup method.
 They have no effect on intermediate brackets.